LagTheSystem/SystemDocs/README.md

 ## Future Roadmap
 While a specific roadmap hasn't been made yet, I do have some possible plans for the future.
 I currently believe this project could go one of two ways, it will either be:

     a.
-An open source word processing app accessible through the    web or PC
+An open source word processing app accessible through the web or an app

         or